Second worker dies from Louisiana chemical plant explosion

 Five people remained hospitalized in conditions ranging from critical to fair on Friday.

-The blast sent a huge fireball and column of smoke into the air above the plant along the Mississippi River, about 60 miles from New Orleans.
+The blast sent a huge fireball and column of smoke into the air above the plant along the Mississippi River, about 60 miles (100 km) from New Orleans.

 Williams Olefins CEO and President Alan Armstrong called the explosion “a tremendous tragedy.”